Archenoth/Archenoth.com/music.md

 Sometimes, I make music...
 And sometimes I'm really happy with how it turns out!

 You'll find the intersection of these two occurences on this page!
+(Which is admittedly somewhat barren currently, but I'm working on it~)

 # Kirby Arrangement - Rainbow Resort
 This is an arrangement of one of my favorite tracks from Kirby's Adventure!
 It features a blend of orchestral strings and some somewhat tricky piano.